orangejuice/blog/data/activity/movie-顽主-1988/record.en.md

 date: 2021-07-22 03:21:25+08:00
 douban:
   rating: 8.4
-  subtitle: 1988 / Mainland China / Drama Comedy / Mi Jiashan / Zhang Guoli Ge You
+  subtitle: 1988 / Mainland China / Drama Comedy / Directed by Mi Jiashan /
+    Starring Zhang Guoli, Ge You
 ---

-I don't like this kind of absurd comedic film style, but this one somehow carries more of a taste of real society and the human spirit than seemingly serious works, with its magic, sadness, and contradictions.
-Society is advancing day by day, brought about by people, but also manipulated by them.
-Survival or destruction, it's hard to understand.
+I’m not fond of this nonsensical and chaotic style of film, yet this one, seemingly without a coherent theme, brings a more potent taste of social realities and humanistic spirit.
+It’s magical, sorrowful, contradictory.
+Society moves forward day by day, driven by people, yet also manipulated by them.
+Survival or destruction, it's baffling.